TwinFan/TFWidgets/README.md

 # TFWidgets
 Simple widgets for modern XP11 windows, i.e. without using XP's old-style widgets.

+## Note: Outdated, archived!

+For new projects consider using imgui.
+A sample implementation is available as [sparker256/imgui4xp](https://github.com/sparker256/imgui4xp).

 ## TFW files

 You only need to include 4 files into your own projects: